Whitepaper

 Perceptive, Observant, Attentive, Attuned, Receptive, Tactful, Astute, Responsive, Empathetic, Aware

-Forced-choice data is inherently ipsative — it tells you which traits are strongest relative to each other within one person, but not how that person compares to others.
-This is a well-known limitation of forced-choice formats.
+Forced-choice data is inherently ipsative — it reveals which traits are strongest relative to each other within one person, rather than how that person ranks against others.
+We treat it for exactly what it honestly is: a within-person portrait of disposition, not a cross-candidate ranking instrument.

 Big Five DimensionStori Meta-Trait LinkContributing Facets